JCVenterInstitute/celligrate/index.md

 ## Demo data in the tutorials

-The demo data storage is under migration.
-For any inquiries, please contact <zhangy@jcvi.org>.
+For inquiries of demo data, please contact <zhangy@jcvi.org>.

 # News